Rwanda: Tourism

-Tourism is one of Rwanda’s fastest-growing economic sectors and remains the country’s leading foreign exchange earner.
-In 2023, Rwanda recorded over 1.4 million international visitors, generating about US$620 million in revenue, according to the Rwanda Development Board.
+Tourism is one of Rwanda's fastest-growing economic sectors and remains the country's leading foreign exchange earner.
+In 2023, Rwanda recorded over 1.4 million international visitors, generating about US$620 million in revenue, according to the Rwanda Development Board (RDB).
 The World Travel & Tourism Council reported that in 2024, the sector supported nearly 386,000 jobs in Rwanda and contributed over 10% of GDP.
+The government has explicitly created an agenda for high cost, low traffic luxury tourism, emphasizing high end lodges and experiences within a natural setting.
+The tourism was greatly impacted by the COVID-19 pandemic, as well as the Ebola outbreak in 2026 in neighboring Uganda and DRC.

 A major draw for visitors is mountain gorilla tracking in Volcanoes National Park, one of only three places worldwide where mountain gorillas can be seen in the wild.
-Other attractions include Nyungwe Forest National Park, known for its chimpanzees and canopy walkway, the resorts of Lake Kivu, and Akagera National Park, a savanna reserve in the east home to elephants, lions, and giraffes.
+A single mountain gorilla permits cost US$1,500 for foreigners and are highly restricted to a few number of individuals per day.
+Other attractions include Nyungwe Forest National Park, known for its chimpanzees and canopy walkway, the resorts of Lake Kivu, and Akagera National Park; a savanna reserve in the east home to elephants, lions, and giraffes.

-The government, through the Rwanda Development Board, has promoted tourism as a pillar of economic growth.
+The government, through the RDB, has promoted tourism as a pillar of economic growth.
 Visitor numbers have increased steadily since the early 2000s, with international arrivals often linked to conferences in Kigali as well as ecotourism.
-In 2018, Rwanda launched the Visit Rwanda campaign, including sponsorship deals with European football clubs such as Arsenal F.C., Paris Saint-Germain F.C., and Atlético Madrid, to raise the country’s profile as a travel destination.
+In 2018, Rwanda launched the Visit Rwanda campaign, including sponsorship deals with European football clubs such as Arsenal F.C., Paris Saint-Germain F.C., and Atlético Madrid, to raise the country's profile as a travel destination.